pulsejet/nextcloud-oidc-login/README.md

     // Redirect to this page after logging out the user 'oidc_login_logout_url' => 'https://openid.example.com/thankyou',

+    // If set to true the user will be redirected to the
+    // logout endpoint of the OIDC provider after logout
+    // in Nextcloud.
+After successfull logout the OIDC
+    // provider will redirect back to 'oidc_login_logout_url' (MUST be set).
+    'oidc_login_end_session_redirect' => false,

     // Quota to assign if no quota is specified in the OIDC response (bytes)
     //
     // NOTE: If you want to allow NextCloud to manage quotas, omit this option.
 Do not set it to